turcurudin/cma-test/README.md

 # CMA Developer Code Test

+## Running the project

+This project has been built and tested in Windows 10, with Python version 2.7.16, Virtualenv version 1.10.1, and Flask version 1.1.1.
+It may be necessary to install one or more of these tools if they are missing from your system.

+Part 1 of the project can be simply run by opening a command-line in the project directory, and running "python json_generator.py".

+Part 2 can be run by first activating the virtual environment with the command "scripts/activate" (on Windows), and then "python app.py".
+This starts the Flask development web server that is reachable in your browser at 127.0.0.1:5000.

+If you wish to regenerate the artwork.json file, run the part 1 app, then move the created file from the main directory to static/json/ and overwrite.

 ## Part 1: Data Transformation

 A 5-table SQLite database has been provided.
 The database contains a table of 100 artworks, a table of creators, a table of departments, and 2 linking tables containing the relationships between artworks, departments, and creators.